 What is Carnival’s Celebration Key?

 Carnival Celebration Key has 379 acres of total space, with phase one occupying just 68 acres and future expansion plans for another 154 acres.
 Unlike some other cruise line private islands, Celebration Key is staffed by local Bahamians.
-This means your favorite waitstaff and bartenders do not work on the island.
+This means your favorite waitstaff and bartenders from the ship do not work on the island.

 Celebration Key Map